 The winery is located in the municipality Saint-Julien

 (Bordeaux).
-The origin dates back to 1757, when the Bordeaux winemaker Gruaud combined several small plots and called the estate Château Gruaud.
+The origin is in 1757, when the winegrower Gruaud from Bordelais combined several small plots and called the estate Château Gruaud.
 His nephew Sébastien Larose added his name.
-After his death, a division took place in the two wineries Château Gruaud-Larose-Sarget and Château Gruaud-Larose-Faure.
-In 1917 these were from the wine trading house Cordier
+After his death, there was a division into the two wineries Château Gruaud-Larose-Sarget and Château Gruaud-Larose-Faure.
+In 1917 these became the wine trading house Cordier

-acquired in 1934 again made a merger.
-The estate was then sold to the Alcatel Alsthom group in 1993, but Cordier retained responsibility for production and distribution.
-Finally, in 1997, the group Bernard Taillan took over the ownership.
+acquired, which merged again in 1934.
+The estate was then sold to the Alcatel Alsthom group in 1993, but Cordier remained responsible for production and sales.
+Finally the group Bernard Taillan took over in 1997.
 In the Bordeaux Classification

-In 1855, the estate took second place (Deuxième Cru Classé).
+In 1855 the estate received second place (Deuxième Cru Classé).
 The vineyards cover 83 hectares and are planted with Cabernet Sauvignon (57%), Merlot (30%), Cabernet Franc (7%), Petit Verdot (4%) and Malbec (2%).
-The extremely long-lived red wine is aged for 16 to 18 months in one-third new oak barrels.
-He is counted among the so-called "Super-Seconds" because he would actually earn the first rank (Premier Cru Classé).
+The extremely long-lived red wine is aged 16 to 18 months in one-third new barriques.
+He is counted among the so-called "Super Seconds" because he would actually deserve first place (Premier Cru Classé).
 The second wine is called "Sarget du Gruaud-Larose".